 Sunday Assembly Ethnography

 My dissertation centers around an ethnography of a "secular congregation," The Sunday Assembly.
-Through interviews, observations, and content analysis, I am exploring the ways in which non-religiosity is "lived" through community formation, ritualization, and embodied experiences.
-Far from being an identity that signals a lack of beliefs and values, non-religious individuals in fact hold a heterogeneity of substantive beliefs and identities that are built in relation to religion and formed around cultural practices and non-religious communities.
-Using the Sunday Assembly as a case study, my dissertation will begin to outline some of these non-religious cultural practices and the ways they are constructed and reinforced in non-religious networks and communities.
-I have published a book chapter in a forthcoming edited volume on organized secularism using my fieldwork data and am currently working on a paper that explores the ways that Sunday Assemblers exemplify a "quest" orientation to non-religiosity.
+Through interviews, observations, and content analysis, I am exploring the ways in which nonreligiosity is "lived" through community formation, ritualization, and embodied experiences.
+Far from being an identity that signals a lack of beliefs and values, nonreligious individuals in fact hold a heterogeneity of substantive beliefs and identities that are built in relation to religion and formed around cultural practices and non-religious communities.
+Using the Sunday Assembly as a case study, my dissertation will begin to outline some of these non-religious cultural practices and the ways they are constructed and reinforced in nonreligious networks and communities.
+I have published a book chapter in an edited volume on organized secularism using my fieldwork data and am currently working on a paper that explores the ways that Sunday Assemblers exemplify a "quest" orientation to nonreligiosity.

 American Mosaic Project

-As part of my larger interest in the ways that non-religion shapes personal and civic identities, I work as a research fellow at the American Mosaic Project where I use the project's 2014 survey data to explore civic engagement and social boundaries among the religious and non-religious.
-Much of my work with AMP is centered around parsing out the heterogeneity of non-religious identifications, beliefs, and behaviors.
-Using the AMP data, I have published a paper analyzing gender differences in non-religious identification with Penny Edgell and Evan Stewart and a paper exploring the influence of conservative religiosity on understandings of racial inequality with Penny Edgell.
-I have also used the AMP data to examine how non-religious beliefs and identifications influence rates of volunteering (currently under review).
+As part of my larger interest in the ways that non-religion shapes personal and civic identities, I work as a research fellow at the American Mosaic Project where I use the project's 2014 survey data to explore civic engagement and social boundaries among the religious and nonreligious.
+Much of my work with AMP is centered around parsing out the heterogeneity of nonreligious identifications, beliefs, and behaviors.
+Using the AMP data, I have published a paper analyzing gender differences in nonreligious identification with Penny Edgell and Evan Stewart and a paper examining how nonreligious beliefs and identifications influence rates of volunteering with Penny Edgell.
+Penny and I have also published a paper using AMP data exploring the influence of conservative religiosity on understandings of racial inequality.

 The Society Pages

 Like many other social scientists, I believe it is important to make my knowledge, my work, and my field accessible to non-academics.
 Working with The Society Pages, an open-access social science project headquartered in the sociology department at the University of Minnesota, has been my primary way of doing that as a graduate student.
-I have been on the editorial board since 2013 and have been a graduate and/or managing editor since 2014.
-I write numerous short pieces for the site every semester and I currently manage and edit all of the in-house content on the site.
-I was also a graduate editor for the TSP edited volume, Assigned: Life With Gender.
+I have been on the editorial board since 2013 and worked as a graduate and/or managing editor from 2014-2018.
+I have written numerous short pieces for the site and I was a graduate editor for the TSP edited volume, Assigned: Life With Gender.
 Below are a few of my favorite pieces I've done for the site, but see here for the full list.

 - #AtheistVoter: Representing the "Nones" in 2016